-Even if nobody expects emergency or even disasters in an office, however, it can strike suddenly, without warning, no matter the place, the people or the timing.
+Even if nobody expects an emergency or even disaster in an office, however, it can strike suddenly, without warning, no matter the place, the people or the timing.

 This is why all employers are obliged to establish some active management systems to ensure the health and protection of their employees and prepare each of them to handle the general and even job-related emergencies before they arise.